 Some researchers believe that adenosine may be the missing piece to understanding chemical imbalances in the brain that can result in brain and psychiatric disorders.

 Its balanced levels and signaling in the brain have profound effects on brain development, brain health, and mood.
 When its pathways are compromised, activity in the brain may set off on an unexpected and detrimental path .

 Caffeine and Anxiety

-To better understand the ways in which “too much” adenosine activity in the brain can be bad, we can first look at what caffeine –it’s well-researched chemical opposite– does.
+To better understand the ways in which “too much” adenosine activity in the brain can be bad, we can first look at what caffeine – its best-researched chemical antagonist – does.

 Caffeine blocks both A1 and A2A adenosine receptors.
-These two receptors have opposing actions [R]:
+These two receptors have opposing actions :

 - Activating A1 may reduce anxiety

 As a result, caffeine can have completely different effects depending on the dose.
 Lower doses may block A2A and slightly calm the brain, while blocking A1 may trigger anxiety [62, 63].

 In comparison, drugs that block only A2A receptors reduce anxiety and depression.
 A less functional A2A receptor (due to ADORA2A gene variations) can increase your susceptibility to mental health disorders and caffeine-induced anxiety.
 Because as a result, you will only experience caffeine’s negative (A1) effects [62, 64, 65, 66].

 In turn, adenosine can increase or decrease anxiety, depending on the receptors it activates.
 Its key role is to fine-tune brain signals, so it may do both.
 Additionally, it partners with the nucleoside transporter ENT1, which controls the anxiety response and adenosine levels in certain parts of the brain.
 Blocking ENT1 reduces anxiety [67, 68, 69, 70].